skillhat-webdev-instructor/sh-my_first_repository/README.md

-# sh-my_first_repository
+# Skillhat - My First Repository

+Edward J. Apostol, January 2024

-My First Repository for the Skillhat Web Development Class
+This is my First Repository for the Skillhat Web Development Class